msysbio/microbetag/docs/modules/modules.md

 with its default gapfilling algorithm and a complete medium.
 Then, all GEMs pair-wised combinations were considered and using [`PhyloMInt`](https://github.com/mgtools/PhyloMint) their $$ MI_{Complementarity} $$ and $$ MI_{Competition} $$ scores were calculated.
-microbetag annotates all **edges** between species/strain level taxonomically assigned nodes with such scores, considering all the representative GTDB genomes mapping to the corresponding NCBI Taxonomy ids of the nodes.
+`microbetag` annotates all **edges** between species/strain level taxonomically assigned nodes with such scores, considering all the representative GTDB genomes mapping to the corresponding NCBI Taxonomy Ids of the nodes.

 `microbetag` makes use of the seed and the non-seed (i.e., compounds a genome can produce on its own) sets of each genome and gets the overlap of the seed set of $genome_A$ with the non-seed set of $genome_B$.
 This way, it exports how $species_B$ could benefit $species_A$ and vice-versa.